Home | News | How the NASCAR Cup Series Playoffs Works

 Larson is the odds-on favorite at (+165) to win the Cup Series title after having a dominant 2021 campaign.
 He has twice as many wins this season (nine) as the next winningest drivers of the year, with one of the two being Truex (+300) with his four wins.
 Defending Cup Series champion Chase Elliott (+265) is in the mix, as well as Daytona 500 dominator Hamlin (+285), who’s still in search of his first-ever Cup Series championship along with Larson.

-Check out our latest sports betting guides.
-Stay tuned for more previews and articles and don’t forget to check out the latest Motorsports betting odds at our online Bitcoin sportsbook.
+This is just one of the many sports betting guides that you can read here at Nitrobetting news.
+Stay tuned for more NASCAR previews and articles, and don’t forget to check out the latest sports betting odds at our crypto sportsbook.